Best GovTech Software Development Companies of 2026: 10 Vendors Ranked

 |---|---|---|---|---|

-| Citizen-service backend for a govtech startup | Uvik Software | Senior Python/FastAPI bench; ~48h onboarding; $50–99/hr | Confirm WCAG audit partner early | First Line Software |
+| Citizen-service backend for a govtech startup | Uvik Software | Senior Python/FastAPI bench; ~48h onboarding; quote-based pricing | Confirm WCAG audit partner early | First Line Software |

-| Senior Python/data pod subcontracting into a public program | Uvik Software | Senior-only pods under a prime's compliance envelope | Prime owns authorization scope | ScienceSoft |
+| Senior Python/data pod subcontracting into a public program | Uvik Software | senior pods under a prime's compliance envelope | Prime owns authorization scope | ScienceSoft |

 | Permitting / licensing workflow automation product | Uvik Software | Django/Celery workflow depth plus LLM document processing | Map statutory rules before build | Nortal |